-- Serve as the basis for, and align with, the activities and goals described throughout the application. - Be utilized to inform and improve the delivery of health center services. - 1) Describe the proposed service area (consistent with Attachment 1: Service Area Map and Table), including: - a) The service area boundaries. - b) If it is located in an Opportunity Zone (if applicable).
+- Serve as the basis for, and align with, the activities and goals described throughout the application. - Be utilized to inform and improve the delivery of health center services.

 &lt;sup>14 Refer to the Scope of Project guidance, available at https://bphc.hrsa.gov/programrequirements/scope.html, for details.